poissonconsulting/dttr2/README.md

 ## Inspiration

 dttr2 was influenced by [lubridate](https://lubridate.tidyverse.org).
 It
-aims to provide a more light-weight alternative for simple manipulations.
+aims to provide an alternative for simple manipulations.

 ## Contribution